What is a domain name?

 Domains that Stands Out

 You can see that there are a lot of different types of domains, which you can choose from.
 All this information may get a little overwhelming to digest at once so we have narrowed it down to three domain extensions that stand out.

-The .COM Domains is known as the king of domains or Top Level Domains (TLDs).
+The .COM Domains are known as the king of domains or Top Level Domains (TLDs).
 They are also the most popular of all domains.

 Next, we would suggest that you go for a Country Specific Domains such as .
 US, .CO, .UK or .AUS.
 Some international chains such as McDonald’s use these for their country-specific websites.

 How to Register a Domain Name

-Once you have decided the perfect domain name and extension for your website, the registration phase is not that difficult.
+Once you have decided on the perfect domain name and extension for your website, the registration phase is not that difficult.

 Choosing Domain Registrar